pumbaasdad/aws-account/README.md

                         is detached, it should not be possible to do anything in this account that isn't expressly required by the `system-restore project`.

+## Terraform Cloud

+This project manages the following terraform cloud resources:

+ * A workspace that will trigger when terraform is updated in you `system-restore` repository fork.
+ * A variable in the `system-restore` workspace defining the role that will be assumed to run terraform from the `system-restore` repository.

 # Initial Setup

  1. Create an AWS account ([instructions](https://tinyurl.com/y7aq2ky5)).